CytoidCommunity/Cytoid-wiki/docs/en/charting/level.json.md

 - **path** <Badge text="required" type="error"/>: the path to your chart in the current difficulty, e.g.: `"path": "chart.easy.txt"`.
 - **music_override**: Use this in-between two or more difficulties if they use a different song file.

   - Start with a curly bracket: `{`.
   - **path**: The path to your music file.
 Its value **must** be a string.
 E.g.:`"path": "preview.wav"`.
   - Use another curly bracket: `}` to mark as the end of this value.

 - **storyboard**: Use this in-between two or more difficulties if they use a different storyboard.

   - Start with a curly bracket: `{`.
   - **path**: The path to your storyboard file.
 Its value **must** be a string.
 E.g.:`"path": "sb.hard.json"`.
   - Use another curly bracket: `}` to mark as the end of this value.

-  - Use another curly bracket: `}` to mark the end of the current difficulty.
+Use another curly bracket: `}` to mark the end of the current difficulty.

-If you want to create a new difficulty, use curly bracket to initialize it and repeat.
+If you want to create a new difficulty, use curly brackets to initialize it and repeat.

 When finished, you use another square bracket: `]` to mark the end of `charts`.